Sign In

 Amazon using AI to combat flood risks is a bold and necessary move.
 Water and data centers don’t mix well (unless you’re into catastrophic outages).
 This decision isn’t just smart for business; it’s a step toward leveraging AI for real-world problem-solving.
 So, dear developers and AI enthusiasts, what do you think?
 Will AI be the game-changer in flood prevention, or is this just another tech giant trying to play Mother Nature?
 Let’s chat in the comments!

-Get to know the latest AI news
+Get to know the latest in AI

 Join 2300+ other AI enthusiasts, developers and founders.